arthurbthiele/web-journey/README.md

 Open [`http://localhost:3000`](http://localhost:3000) to view it in the browser.

+`yarn test`

+Runs all tests and outputs results.

 `yarn deploy`

 Uses the [`gh-pages`](https://www.npmjs.com/package/gh-pages) package to deploy the project to Github.